 I am a Lecturer in Philosophy at Royal Holloway University of London.
 Before this, I was a SSHRC Postdoctoral Research Fellow in the Department of Philosophy at McGill University (2016-2018), a Faculty Lecturer in the Department of Philosophy at the University of Toronto Scarborough (2015-16) and an Alexander von Humboldt Postdoctoral Research Fellow in the Department of Philosophy at the University of Bonn (2013-15).
 I completed my PhD in the Department of Philosophy at the University of Toronto in 2013.

-I am generally interested in transcendental arguments and transcendental idealism, the relation between human freedom and systematic conceptions of nature, skepticism about justification and normativity, finitude and mortality, and nihilism and the contingency of value.
+My research focuses on metaphysics and epistemology in Kantian and post-Kantian philosophy.
+I am particularly interested in transcendental arguments and transcendental idealism, the idea of deduction, the relation between freedom and nature, skepticism about normativity, finitude, mortality, nihilism, and the contingency of value.